OctoPrint/OctoPrint/README.md

 Dependencies
 ------------

-Printer WebUI depends on a couple of python modules to do its job.
+OctoPrint depends on a couple of python modules to do its job.
 Those are listed in requirements.txt and can be installed using `pip`:

     pip install -r requirements.txt

-Printer WebUI currently only supports Python 2.7.
+OctoPrint currently only supports Python 2.7.

 Usage
 -----

 Just start the server via

-    python -m printer_webui.server
+    python -m octoprint.server

 By default it binds to all interfaces on port 5000 (so pointing your browser to `http://127.0.0.1:5000` will do the trick).
 If you want to change that, use the additional command line parameters `host` and `port`, which accept the host ip to bind to and the numeric port number respectively.
 If for example you want to the server to only listen on the local interface on port 8080, the command line would be

-    python -m printer_webui.server --host=127.0.0.1 --port=8080
+    python -m octoprint.server --host=127.0.0.1 --port=8080

 Alternatively, the host and port on which to bind can be defined via the configuration.

 Configuration
 -------------

-The config-file `config.ini` for Printer WebUI is expected in its settings folder, which is located at `~/.printerwebui` on Linux, at `%APPDATA%/PrinterWebUI` on Windows and at `~/Library/Application Support` on MacOS X.
+The config-file `config.ini` for OctoPrint is expected in its settings folder, which is located at `~/.octoprint` on Linux, at `%APPDATA%/OctoPrint` on Windows and at `~/Library/Application Support/OctoPrint` on MacOS.

 The following example config should explain the available options: